nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

+**IMPORTANT:**

-**IMPORTANT:** The wedding must already exist in the wedding book to successfully delete a person from a wedding.
+* The wedding must already exist in the wedding book to successfully delete a person from a wedding.

+* If multiple tags of the same wedding are deleted, KnottyPlanners will only process one and ignore the other tags for you.

 </box>